Cobord/TypeSafe_Tensors/README.md

 It is expressive enough to [implement generalised cross-attention](https://github.com/bgavran/TypeSafe_Tensors/blob/main/Architectures/Attention.idr#L19) as described in [Generalised Transformers using Applicative Functors](https://glaive-research.org/2025/02/11/Generalized-Transformers-from-Applicative-Functors.html).

-Some core examples below (taken from `Data.Tensor.TensorExamples.idr`):
+It is a proof of concept, with core examples below (taken from `Data.Tensor.TensorExamples.idr`), and many rough edges.
+See TODOs at the ottom of the page.

 ```idris
 ||| Analogous to np.arange, except the range is specified in the type